cds-snc/distributed-playbook/bond_with_each_other.md

 Applicable for groups over 30, highly recommended after 50.

 ## \#Celebrations
 Humans are creatures who tend to like recognition of arbitrary cycles.
-We have a bot to remind us of folks’ birthdays and Trusselversaries.
+We have a bot to remind us of folks’ birthdays.
 It also gets the gif party started.
 People opt in to have https://birthdaybot.io/ remind others of their birthdays or join date in a stand-alone channel to keep distractions contained.

 Applicable for groups of 15 and more, sooner if you don’t have someone around who cares to track dates.